 Because the vaccine study is “blinded,” however, Bob does not know whether he is receiving the actual vaccine or a placebo.

-Stephen Strakowski, MD, Vice President of Research for UC Health and the Dr. Stanley and Mickey Kaplan Professor and Chair of the Department of Psychiatry and Behavioral Neuroscience, praises Bob and other study participants as the “real heroes” of clinical research.
+Stephen Strakowski, MD, Professor of Psychiatry and Senior Vice President of Strategic Planning and Business Development for UC Health, praises Bob and other study participants as the “real heroes” of clinical research.

 “We work with them at a time that is the most difficult in their lives,” Dr. Strakowski says.
 “They realize that even if this research doesn’t help them, it hopefully will help the next person.
 It’s just not possible to say enough about the courage of our patients who participate in research and how thankful we are that they do.
 Because without them, we couldn’t make the advances in healthcare that really change how people get better.”

 Bob thanks all who have cared for him within the UC Brain Tumor Center, the UC Cancer Institute and UC Health.
 “Considering it’s cancer, it’s been a very good experience,” he says.
 “I almost have no symptoms, although I do have some memory loss.”

 And, he adds, he was “not happy” with his 7:29 pace in the Walk Ahead 5k.
 Still, it was good enough to beat his neuro-oncologist, Dr. Curry, by 13 seconds.

 – Cindy Starr

 Hope Story Disclaimer – This story describes an individual patient’s experience.
 Because every person is unique, individual patients may respond to treatment in different ways.
 Outcomes are influenced by many factors and may vary from patient to patient.